You do not necessarily need a JLPT test if your reasons to study Japanese are travel, cultural aspects, or hobbies.

 The cost is minimal compared to other language tests, such as CELI, DELF, TestDaF, HSK, and DELE.

-In the USA, the price is roughly US $100.
-In contrast, the cost ranges between ₹ 1000 to 1600 in India and ₱1,100 to ₱1,500 in the Philippines.
+The price is roughly US $100 in the USA.
+In contrast, it ranges between ₹ $1400 and $1600 in India and ₱ $1,100 to ₱ $1,500 in the Philippines.

 Likewise, the fee is between €70 to €100 in Europe.
 You can take the test for €75 in Belgium, €90 in Germany, and £100 in England.
+The exam fee in India varies between ₹1400 to ₹2000, depending on levels.

 How should I prepare for the exam?